heterodb/pg-strom/man/gpucache.md

 - `redo_read_pos`
     - The total size (in bytes) of REDO Logs read from the REDO Log Buffer and applied to the GPU.
 - `redo_sync_pos`
-    - The position of the REDO Log which is scheduled to be applied to the GPU cache by the background worker on the REDO Log Buffer.
+    - The position of the REDO Log which is scheduled to be applied to GPU Cache by the background worker on the REDO Log Buffer.
-    - This is used internally to avoid a situation where a large number of sessions generate asynchronous requests at the same time when the remaining REDO Log Buffer is running out.
+    - This is used internally to avoid a situation where many sessions generate asynchronous requests at the same time when the remaining REDO Log Buffer is running out.
 - `config_options`
-    - The optional string to customize GPU cache.
+    - The optional string to customize GPU Cache.
 }